 MN BicyclesView text

-Marc regarded the design process as joining the dots, taking all the most important parts and connecting them with the fewest lines possible.
 The basic frame is the same for all the bicycles that Newson designed for Biomega.
 The MN01 to MN04 models were made in aluminium.
-The MN05 is made of carbon fiber -one of Marc's signature materials and an obvious technical evolution that vastly improves its strength-to-weight ratio.
-The MN05 weighs just 18 lbs.
+The MN05 is made of carbon fibre, one of Marc's signature materials and an obvious technical evolution, it vastly improves its strength-to-weight ratio; the frame weighs just 18 lbs.